luci-project/eval-atc23/expat/README.md

 The artifacts (logs) are stored in a directory with the format `log-vanilla-test-DATE-TIME`:

-As the baseline test, the output of the test application `run-*.log` contains the results for the baseline measurment, the summarized results in `run-summary.txt` correspond to the middle part of Table 1.
+As the baseline test, the output of the test application `run-*.log` contains the results for the baseline measurement, the summarized results in `run-summary.txt` correspond to the middle part of Table 1.

 Backtesting Distribution Packages
 ---------------------------------

-The previously generated test application is dynamically linked against official *libexpat* packages in [Debian](https://www.debian.org/) ([Buster](https://www.debian.org/releases/buster/) & [Bullseye](https://www.debian.org/releases/bullseye/)) and [Ubuntu](https://ubuntu.com/) ([Focal](https://releases.ubuntu.com/focal/) & [Jammy](https://releases.ubuntu.com/jammy/)).
+The previously generated test application is dynamically linked against official *libexpat* packages in [Debian](https://www.debian.org/) ([Buster](https://www.debian.org/releases/buster/) & [Bullseye](https://www.debian.org/releases/bullseye/)), and [Ubuntu](https://ubuntu.com/) ([Focal](https://releases.ubuntu.com/focal/) & [Jammy](https://releases.ubuntu.com/jammy/)).

 For each release of a distribution, we test all published builds (during development phase and after stable release) by starting with the first build and replacing it with the subsequent builds after a certain time.
-If an update cannot be applied, the test application is restarted, dynamically linked against the build causing the incompatiblity and the replacement starts again.
+If an update cannot be applied, the test application is restarted, dynamically linked against the build causing the incompatibility and the replacement starts again.

 But before starting the test, we have to retrieve the all published builds from the official archives and extract them.